Giving a First Phone

 Step 4: Consider your options in the matrix below.

 If you do want a phone for your child, what features do you want to have vs. avoid for now?
-The goal is to get a phone with only the features you need and nothing more.
-The more features, the more parenting bandwidth it takes.
+The goal is to get a phone with the minimum features you need and nothing more.
+The more features, the more parenting.

 For a printable list with more details: